TaxationMay 26, 2020

 6. Return of Values

-Under the Return of Values (Investment Undertakings) Regulations 2013, certain Investment Undertakings are required to make an annual return to Revenue containing details of the values of investments held by certain unit holders.
+Certain Investment Undertakings are required to make an annual return to Revenue containing details of the values of investments held by certain unit holders.
 The annual return in respect of a calendar year is due by 31 March of the following year.

 However, the reporting requirements do not apply to "excepted unit holders”.
-The definition of “excepted unit holders” is quite broad and includes (i) non-resident investors who have either supplied a non-resident declaration or where the Investment Undertaking has put in place equivalent measures with the written approval of Revenue, (ii) exempt Irish investors (e.g. Section 110 companies, pension schemes, charities, other Investment Undertaking’s, etc.) provided the relevant declarations have been made and (iii) unit holders who hold units through a recognised clearing system.
+The definition of “excepted unit holders” is quite broad and includes (i) non-resident investors who have either supplied a non-resident declaration or where the Investment Undertaking has put in place equivalent measures with the written approval of Revenue, (ii) exempt Irish investors (e.g. Section 110 companies, pension schemes, charities, other Investment Undertakings, etc.) provided the relevant declarations have been made and (iii) unit holders who hold units through a recognised clearing system.

 An Investment Undertaking is not required to deliver a return for a year where the only unit holders are excepted unit holders (although, Revenue have noted that it would be of assistance if an e-mail confirming this was sent to their Planning Division).